wenleicao/wenleicao.github.io/_posts/2021-08-14-Launch_A_New_Android_APP-Solution_Maker.md

 ---
 layout: post
-title: Launch A New Android APP-Solution_Maker
+title: Launch A New Android APP - Solution Maker
 ---

 About 15 years ago, while I was working at University of Pennsylvania.
 I started to play with Java to create a few small desktop applications for scientific calculation.
 For example, solution maker, Real-time PCR calculator.
 You can still find those at google code repository.